Brightscout/mattermost-import-csv/README.md

 ## Configure

-1. Copy the example config file to config.js
-`$ cp context/config.example.js context/config.js`

-2. Modify the values in `context/config.js` for the source, target, and team properties.
+Modify the values in `context/config.js` for the source, target

 ## Export